alejandro5042/Run-IrcBot/README.md

 }
 ```

 You will notice though that the output for the `cpudata` message looks different than it would if run on the command-line.
 That's because it's streaming a list of objects that we are stringifying individually.
-If we want it to look as it does on the command-line, use [`Out-String`](http://technet.microsoft.com/en-us/library/hh849952.aspx).
+If we want it to look as it does on the command-line, use [Out-String](http://technet.microsoft.com/en-us/library/hh849952.aspx).

 ```PowerShell
 Get-Counter -Counter "\Processor(_Total)\*" | foreach CounterSamples | select Path, CookedValue | Out-String -Stream
 ```

-As long as you use `Out-String`, you can get crazy and use `Format-Table` and `Format-List` to make nicer output too!
+As long as you use Out-String, you can get crazy and use [Format-Table](http://technet.microsoft.com/en-us/library/hh849892.aspx), [Format-List](http://technet.microsoft.com/en-us/library/hh849957.aspx), and [Format-Wide](http://technet.microsoft.com/en-us/library/hh849918.aspx) cmdlets to make nicer output!

 ### Handling Commands